Per Dr. Bryan Matthisen, D.C.

 - Goal is simple, lift your shoulder blades so they’re off the table

-- To help limit excessive neck flexion, fixate your eyes on a specific point on the ceiling while completing this exercise
+- To help limit excessive neck flexion, fixate your eyes on a specific point on the ceiling AND imagine a string connecting from your chest to the ceiling while completing this exercise